InkoHX/HARZ/README.md

 # HARZ

-> Great Discord bot for Discord.js Japan User Group
+> A Discord bot developed for the Discord.js Japan User Group for developers.